The Beverly Hillbillies: Cancellation

 The Clampetts' truck is a 1921 Oldsmobile Model 37.
-This one, modified by George Barris, is on display at Planet Hollywood in Disney Springs, Florida.
+This version, modified by George Barris, is on display at Planet Hollywood in Disney Springs, Florida.
 The original truck is at the Ralph Foster Museum in Point Lookout, Missouri.

 The show was canceled in the spring of 1971 after 274 episodes.
-The CBS network, prompted by pressure from advertisers seeking a more sophisticated urban audience, decided to refocus its schedule on new urban-themed shows and, to make room for them, the two remaining series of CBS's rural-themed comedies were canceled.
-This action came to be known as "the Rural purge".
-Pat Buttram, who played Mr. Haney on Green Acres, famously remarked, "It was the year CBS cancelled everything with a tree—including Lassie."
+The CBS network, prompted by pressure from advertisers seeking a more sophisticated urban audience, refocused its schedule on new urban-themed shows and canceled its rural-themed comedies, an action known as the "rural purge".
+Pat Buttram, who played Mr. Haney on Green Acres, famously remarked, "It was the year CBS canceled everything with a tree—including Lassie."

 Reunions

 1981 CBS film

 In 1981, Return of the Beverly Hillbillies television film, written and produced by series creator Henning, was aired on the CBS network.
 Irene Ryan had died in 1973, and Raymond Bailey had died in 1980.
 The script acknowledged Granny's passing, but featured Imogene Coca as Granny's mother.
 Max Baer decided against reprising the role that both started and stymied his career, so the character of Jethro Bodine was given to another actor, Ray Young.

 The film's plot had Jed back in his old homestead in Bugtussle, having divided his massive fortune among Elly May and Jethro, both of whom stayed on the West Coast.
 Jane Hathaway had become a Department of Energy agent and was seeking Granny's "White Lightnin'" recipe to combat the energy crisis.
 Since Granny had gone on to "her re-ward", it was up to Granny's centenarian "Maw" (Imogene Coca) to divulge the secret brew's ingredients.
 Subplots included Jethro playing an egocentric, starlet-starved Hollywood producer, Jane and her boss (Werner Klemperer) having a romance, and Elly May owning a large petting zoo.
 The four main characters finally got together by the end of the story.

 Though filmed only a decade after the series finale, viewer consensus found the movie lacked the series' original spirit.
 Hampered by the deaths of Ryan and Bailey, and Baer's absence, only three of the six original cast members reprised their roles.
 A further complication was that the "Clampett mansion" (the Chartwell Mansion, designed by Sumner Spaulding) had become too expensive for location shooting.
 Henning admitted embarrassment after the finished product aired, blaming his inability to rewrite the script due to the 1981 Writers Guild of America strike.